Reading and Phonics

 In EYFS, children begin to develop their comprehension skills in Read Write Inc. lessons and also more broadly during story time session.

 In Key Stage 1 and 2, children build on their reading comprehension in daily, whole class VIPERS sessions.
 Teachers focus explicitly on teaching the skills of reading; vocabulary, infer, predict, explain, retrieve and sequence or summarise.
-Reading VIPERS cover the key comprehension skills in line with the ‘new’ content domains.
+These match to the content domains of the National Curriculum.

 Reading at Home